ChildStats.gov—Forum on Child and Family Statistics

 Sexual Activity

-Early sexual activity is associated with emotional 99 and physical health risks.
-Youth who choose abstinence avoid risks associated with sexual activity, such as contracting sexually transmitted infections (STIs) and becoming pregnant.
-STIs, including HIV, can infect a person for a lifetime and have consequences including disability and early death; meanwhile, delaying sexual initiation is associated with a decrease in the number of lifetime sexual partners,100 and decreasing the number of lifetime partners is associated with a decrease in the rate of STI.101 Additionally, teen pregnancy is associated with a number of negative risk factors, not only for the mother but also for her child (see FAMSOC6).
+Early sexual activity is associated with emotional94 and physical health risks.
+Youth who engage in sexual activity are at risk of contracting sexually transmitted infections (STIs) and becoming pregnant.
+STIs, including HIV, can infect a person for a lifetime and have consequences, including disability and early death.
+Delaying sexual initiation is associated with a decrease in the number of lifetime sexual partners,95 and having fewer lifetime partners is associated with a decrease in the rate of STIs.96, 97 In addition, teen pregnancy is associated with a number of negative risk factors, for not only the mother but also for her child (see FAM6).

-Indicator BEH4: Percentage of high school students who reported ever having had sexual intercourse by gender and selected grades, selected years 1991–2005
+Indicator BEH4.A: Percentage of high school students who reported ever having had sexual intercourse by grade, selected years 1991–2021

-Indicator BEH4: Percentage of high school students who reported ever having had sexual intercourse by gender and selected grades, selected years 1991–2005
+Indicator BEH4.A: Percentage of high school students who reported ever having had sexual intercourse by grade, selected years 1991–2021

 NOTE: Students were asked, "Have you ever had sexual intercourse?"
 Data are collected biennially.